codingtherapist/HugoBlog/README.md

 Tech used: Hugo, GoLang

-- Hugo framework used to construct and organize static markup pages for contact, about me, portfolio and blog posts pages
+- Hugo framework used to construct web pages using static markdown for contact, about me, portfolio and blog posts pages